Hungarian State Railways: 1939–1950

+Between 1938 and 1941 Hungary received temporary territorial gains from Czechoslovakia, Romania and Yugoslavia.
+The main goal of the MÁV was to reintegrate the newly returned rail network (that was originally built by MÁV, but several border crossings were dismantled).
+The biggest construction of the time was the Déda-Szeretfalva railway, because the new border in Transylvania after the Second Vienna Award cut the rail network into two parts with no connection, while Romania closed all newly created rail border crossings not allowing Hungarian domestic traffic through on the original main route.
+Despite all efforts, after losing the war, Hungary lost all newly gained territories.

-During late World War II the Hungarian railway system suffered tremendous destruction.
+During late World War II, MÁV was used to deport Jews in Hungary to Nazi concentration camps.
+The Hungarian railway system subsequently suffered tremendous destruction.
 More than half the main lines and a quarter of the branch lines were inoperable.
 85% of all bridges were destroyed, 28% of all buildings were ruined and another 32% of them inoperable.
 The rolling stock was either destroyed or distributed to many other European countries.
 Only 213 locomotives, 120 railcars (there was no fuel in the last days of the war to move them away), 150 passenger cars and 1,900 freight cars were in working order.
 These were prized and signed as "trophies" by the Soviet Red Army.

-After World War II the track, buildings and service equipment were repaired with tremendous efforts in relatively short time.
+After World War II, the track, buildings and service equipment were repaired with tremendous efforts in relatively short time.
 By 1948 most of the railway system was operable, some larger bridges needing more time to be rebuilt.
 The first electrified section was already in use by October 1945.
 The Red Army sold back the confiscated rolling stock and locomotives were returned from Austria and Germany.
-To accelerate reconstruction MÁV purchased 510 USATC S160 Class locomotives which became MAV Class 411.
+To accelerate reconstruction MÁV purchased 510 USATC S160 Class locomotives which became MÁV Class 411.